kenadet/spring-boot-microservices-demo/README.md

 To run, ensure kubernetes and docker are installed and running.

-On cli:
+On cli, from project root directory, do `tilt up` to run the microservices.

-From project root directory, do `tilt up` to run the microservices.
+Also on cli, if you have httpie installed (`brew install httpie`), do the following

-If you have httpie install (`brew install httpie`) do the following to make also to post and get request to catalog endpoint:
+to make post and get request to catalog endpoint:

-`http POST http://localhost:9001/books author="kehinde" publisher="adetiloye"
+`http POST http://localhost:9001/books author="kehinde" publisher="adetiloye"`
-isbn="1232323232" price=9.90 title="Hi"`
+`isbn="1232323232" price=9.90 title="Hi"`.

 `http GET http://localhost:9001/books`.